ayaangrover/chomp/README.md

 ## AI Usage

 The readme was AI generated and human edited.
-The styling was made with AI to save time(high seas ends in a few hours!)
+The styling was made with the assistance of AI to save time(high seas ends in a few hours!)